-The Sony WF-SP800N are adequate for office use.
+The Sony WF-SP800N are decent for office use.
 They’re comfortable enough to wear for extended periods and barely leak any audio, so you can listen to your music at pretty high volumes without annoying your coworkers.
-If you bring their charging case with you, you should have more than enough battery life to get you through the daily grind.
-Unfortunately, they don’t support multi-device pairing, which is annoying if you tend to swap between listening to content on your phone and on your work computer.
+They do a good job of blocking out mid-range noise like ambient chatter, too.
+If you bring their charging case with you, you should have more than enough battery life to get you through a couple of 9-5 workdays.
+Unfortunately, they don’t support multi-device pairing, which is annoying if you tend to switch between using your phone and your work computer.

 The Sony WF-SP800N are Bluetooth-only and can’t be used with a wired connection.

 The Sony WF-SP800N have a good charging case.
-It’s quite large, which isn’t ideal for go-anywhere portability, but it does feel well-made and should do a good job of protecting the buds from drops and bumps.
+It’s quite large, which isn’t ideal for portability, but it does feel well-made and should do a good job of protecting the buds from drops and bumps.

 The Sony WF-SP800N’s default sound profile is quite bass-heavy.
-Bass is overemphasized across the range, which should please listeners who prefer a little more thump and kick.
-Mids are well-reproduced, ensuring clear and present vocals and lead instruments.
-Treble, unfortunately, is somewhat underemphasized, which dulls the detail on finer instrumentals and vocals.
-It’s worth noting that the Sony| Headphones Connect companion app grants users access to a graphic EQ, so you can customize their sound profile to better suit your preferences.
+Bass is over-emphasized across the range, which should please listeners who prefer a little more thump and kick.
+Vocals and lead instruments are present and clear, but some details seem veiled.
+It’s worth noting that the Sony| Headphones Connect companion app gives you access to a graphic EQ plus presets, so you can customize their sound profile to better suit your preferences.

-Their bass accuracy is passable.
-It’s overemphasized across the frequency range but reasonably flat overall, resulting in a punchy sound profile that should please fans of bass-heavy genres like EDM and hip-hop.
-That said, some listeners may find it to be a tad overwhelming and muddy.
+The Sony WF-SP800N have alright bass accuracy.
+It’s overemphasized across the range but reasonably flat overall, resulting in extra thump, punch, and boom that should please fans of bass-heavy genres like EDM and hip-hop.
+That said, some listeners may find it overwhelming and muddy.